 Studies have shown links between the bacteria in root-treated teeth and:

-- Cancer, including breast cancer
+- Cancer, including breast cancer.

-- Heart disease
+- Heart disease.

-- Kidney disease
+- Kidney disease.

-- Neurological diseases including MS and ALS
+- Neurological diseases including MS and ALS.

-- Lupus and other autoimmune diseases
+- Lupus and other autoimmune diseases.

-- Arthritis, and rheumatic and other joint disorders
+- Arthritis, and rheumatic and other joint disorders.

-No one wants to lose a tooth, but if you do not think that having root canal treatment makes sense then come and discuss the issue with your dentist.
-Biological dentists understand the mouth-body connection as they undergo specialized training in safe extraction techniques, including removal of the periodontal ligament where bacteria thrive.
+No one wants to lose a tooth, but if you do not think that having root canal treatment makes sense, then come and discuss the issue with Dr. Tong.
+As a biological dentist, Dr. Titania Tong has specialized training in safe extraction techniques, including removal of the periodontal ligament where bacteria thrive.